hbc/Intro-to-Unix/lessons/08_automating_workflow.md

 $ bsub < rnaseq_analysis_on_allfiles.lsf
 ```

+> #### Processing the count matrix for downstream applications
+>
-Now we have a count matrix for our dataset, the only thing we are missing is a header to indicate which columns correspond to which sample.
+> Now we have a count matrix for our dataset, the only thing we are missing is a header to indicate which columns correspond to which sample.
 We can add that in by creating a file with the header information in it:
+>

-	$ nano header.txt
+>	$ nano header.txt
+>

-Type in the following with tab separators "ID OE.1 OE.2 OE.3 IR.1 IR.2 IR.3"
+> Type in the following with tab separators "ID OE.1 OE.2 OE.3 IR.1 IR.2 IR.3"
+>

-Now join the header to the file using `cat` with the `header.txt` file as the first argument:
+> Now join the header to the file using `cat` with the `header.txt` file as the first argument:
+>

-	$ cat header.txt Mov10_rnaseq_counts.txt > Mov10_rnaseq_counts_complete.txt
+>	$ cat header.txt Mov10_rnaseq_counts.txt > Mov10_rnaseq_counts_complete.txt

 #### Parallelizing workflow for efficiency